SherG/cool-iron/blog/acquisition-behavior-outcomes.md

 Before you start make sure you are clear on your organization's <a href="/dmmm/">top business objectives</a>.

-This is essential to ensure that all of your business intiatives are aligned.
+This is essential to ensure that all of your intiatives are aligned.

 Also, be sure to make a plan for all 3 areas: acquisition, behavior, and outcomes.
 A typical error I've seen is when an organization or small business focuses on activity within one area or a <em>subset</em> of one area, such as increasing brand awareness.